terraform-providers/terraform-provider-oraclepaas/website/docs/r/oraclepaas_application_container.html.markdown

 * `manifest_file` - (Optional) The json manifest file containing the attributes related to launching an application.
 Use either `manifest_file` or `manifest_attributes` when specifying launch information.

-* `manifest_attributes` - (Optional) The manifest attributes related to launching an application.
-Use either `manifest_file` or `manifest_attributes` when specifying launch information.
-Manifest Attributes is documented below.
+* `manifest` - (Optional) The manifest attributes related to launching an application.
+Use either `manifest_file` or `manifest` when specifying launch information.
+Manifest attributes is documented below.

 * `deployment_file` - (Optional) The json deployment file containing the attributes related to deploying an application.
 Use either `deployment_file` or `deployment_attributes` when specifying deployment information.

-* `deployment_attributes` - (Optional) The deployment attributes related to deploying an application.
-Use either `deployment_file` or `deployment_attributes` when specifying deployment information.
-Deployment Attributes is documented below.
+* `deployment` - (Optional) The deployment attributes related to deploying an application.
+Use either `deployment_file` or `deployment` when specifying deployment information.
+Deployment attributes is documented below.

 * `archive_url` - (Optional) Location of the application archive file in Oracle Storage Cloud Service, in the format app-name/file-name.

 * `auth_type` - (Optional) Uses Oracle Identity Cloud Service to control who can access your Java SE 7 or 8, Node.js, or PHP application.
 Allowed values are `basic` and `oauth`.

+* `git_repository` - (Optional) The URL of the git repository to use the application container.

+* `git_username` - (Optional) The username of a user with access to the git respository if the repository is private.

+* `git_password` - (Optional) The password for the user with access to the git repository if the repository is private.

 * `notes` - (Optional) Comments about the application deployment.